Liz-Shinn-Design/my-repo/README.md

 ## Hi there, and welcome.

-My name's Liz and I'm a product designer!
+My name's Liz, and I'm a product designer based in ATL.
 Here you'll find the repo for my design portfolio website.
-All work here is my own — if you would like to reference it, please provide the appropriate credit.

-If you're curious, some other open source projects I've contributed to are:
+Some other open source projects I've contributed to are:

 - [Web3 Design System](https://github.com/threshold-network/design-system-docs/tree/main)
 - [Figma Tutorial Workshop](https://www.figma.com/community/file/1199724949260413441/figma-basic-tutorial-workshop)